Joseun/data-engineering-zoomcamp/cohorts/2023/week_7_project/README.md

 ## Future Improvements

-- would love to add testing and set it up with Continuous Integration
-- would love to add support for different environments (development, staging, production)
+- Adding comprehensive tests to ensure data quality, pipeline reliability, and overall performance
-- would like to see if there's a possibility to add other data sources to enhance this analysis
+- Exploring the possibility of integrating other data sources to enhance the analysis and provide more in-depth insights into the NBA players' statistics
+- Investigating real-time data processing techniques to enable the system to react quickly to new data, providing up-to-date insights and more accurate analysis

+## Inspirations:
+Special thanks to [VeraZab](https://github.com/VeraZab/nyc-stats/tree/main/), [mikecolemn](https://github.com/mikecolemn/mpls-311-data/tree/main/), and [VincenzoGalante](https://github.com/VincenzoGalante/magic-the-gathering/tree/main/), for their projects, as it served as a useful guides in working on this project.